bl1231/bilbomd-ui/README.md

   - Upgrade redux and redux toolkit
 - 1.2.3
   - Some improvements to the Job details component
-  - Changes to allow Docker deployment
+  - Changes to allow Docker deployment for UI
   - update Vite from 4.5.0 to 5.0.0
 - 1.2.2
   - Add better information about number of MD runs and conformation to Job details